alicegherbison/alicegherbison.com/content/privacy.md

 Data collected via Google Analytics is anonymised.

-You can opt-out of being tracked by Google Analytics through a <a href="https://tools.google.com/dlpage/gaoptout" target="_blank">browser plugin</a> available from Google, or amend your cookie preferences in your browser settings.
+You can opt-out of being tracked by Google Analytics through a [browser plugin](https://tools.google.com/dlpage/gaoptout) available from Google, or amend your cookie preferences in your browser settings.